Ralph-Lee/blog/wip/hl7-easier-than-you-have-heard.md

 v2 is easy to read and construct, and its segments are well defined. v2 has been versioned though the years, with each version improving on its predacessor.
 Some fields are added to segments, some renamed to clarify for intent, and some allowed to have components within. v2.3 has value `x`, and v2.3.5 allows for value `x^y`.

+v2 allows for fields to be defined with data types like `ST` and `NM`, for string and numeric, etc.

 ### Shortcomings

 v2 isn't so much of a standard, but a format with suggested components.
 This ends up meaning that you can place data in fields where the spec names it something completely different.
 Basically, as long as the sender and receiver agree which data should go in which specific location, you can do that.
 An outside observer might accept this message, without knowing of that customization, and interpret the data incorrectly.

 ### Customizations via Z Segments

 v2 defines a lot of segments, but allows you to add custom segments.
-You name these yourself, and prefix these with `Z`, and they're referred to as Z segments.
+You chose a name for these yourself, and prefix these with `Z`, and they're referred to as Z segments.

 Create a Z segment when you need to include or add data, and you cannot find a suitable place in an existing component, or the vendor cannot change how it constructs the segments.